Mud Kitchen Ideas

 It doesn’t have to take a long time to make.
 In fact, a great way to try out is to recycle an old bench or table, a bowl & some cups and as long as you have a dirt (or sand) source and some water you’re good to go.
 You can re-purpose an old muffin tin for the mud muffins, a pie tin for mud pie or a casserole dish for a mud trifle.

-Did you know there is a free kindle book titled Mud Kitchen in a Day?
+Did you know you may be eligible for a free kindle book titled Mud Kitchen in a Day? (log into your amazon prime account & search this title to check.).
 I wrote this paragraph to talk about how we got started with our own mud kitchen (setting up a simple one to try for the day to see how we like it) not knowing there is a (free) book with the same name.